Dhruv-9623/Dhruv-9623/README.md

 > This isn’t a portfolio — it’s a **war journal.**

 Every commit is a campaign.
 Every project is a prototype.
-This profile is a live archive of **undeniable value creation**.
+This profile is a living archive of **undeniable value creation**.

 ---

 ## 📫 Let’s Talk Strategy

 - 🔗 [LinkedIn](https://www.linkedin.com/in/dhruv-patel-93a227228/)
 - 📩 patel9gb@uwindsor.ca
+- 🌐 Portfolio: Coming soon